timhowgego/Aquius/README.md

 Possible `options`:

-* `filter` - `integer` index of network line to filter by.
+* `filter` - `integer` index of network to filter by.
-* `geoJSON` - `Array` of strings describing map layers to be outputted in GeoJSON format ("network", "link", "node" and/or "place").
+* `geoJSON` - `Array` of strings describing map layers to be outputted in GeoJSON format ("here", "link", "node" and/or "place").
 * `sanitize` - `boolean` check data integrity.
 Checks occur unless set to `false`.
 Repeat queries with the same dataObject can safely set sanitize to false.
+* `service` - `integer` index of service to restrict by.

 **Caution:** Sanitize does not fix logical errors within the dataObject, and should not be used to check data quality.
 Sanitize merely replaces missing or incomplete structures with zero-value defaults, typically causing bad data to be ignored without throwing errors.

 Calls to `aquius.here()` return a JSON-like Object.
 On error, that Object contains one key `error`.

 Otherwise, if `geoJSON` is specified a GeoJSON-style Object with a `FeatureCollection` is returned.
-In addition to [the standard geometry data](https://tools.ietf.org/html/rfc7946), each `Feature` has two properties, which can be referenced when applying styling in your GIS application:
+In addition to [the standard geometry data](https://tools.ietf.org/html/rfc7946), each `Feature` has two or more properties, which can be referenced when applying styling in your GIS application:

 * `type` - "here", "link" (routes), "node" (stops), "place" (demographics)
 * `value` - numeric value associated with each (such as daily services or resident population)
+* `node` - array of reference data objects relating to the node itself
+* `link` - array of reference data objects relating to the links at the node, or the links contained on the line

+The information conatined within keys `node` and `link` is that otherwise displayed in popup boxes when clicking on nodes or links in the map view.
+The existence of keys `node` and `link` will depend on the dataset.
+The potential format of the objects that described for the `reference` property of `node` and `link` in the [Data Structure](#data-structure).

 Otherwise the JSON-like Object will contain `summary`, is an Object containing link, node and place totals, and geometry for `here`, `link`, `node` and `place`.
 Each geometry key contains an Array of features, where each feature is an Object with a key `value` (the associated numeric value, such as number of services) and either `circle` (here, node, place) or `polyline` (link).
 Circles consist of an Array containing a single x, y pair of WGS 84 coordinates.
 Polylines consist of an Array of Arrays in route order, each child Array containing a similar pair of x, y coordinates.
 Unless `sanitize` is false, the sanitized `dataObject` will be returned as a key, allowing subsequent queries with the returned dataObject to be passed with `sanitize` false, which speeds up the query slighty.